 “We’re arguing against the interdict,” he added.

 The SIU’s investigation into the supply chain management at Lepelle Northern Water found that the contract had been irregularly awarded.
+As a result, the SIU issued summons on November 26 2018 in the Limpopo High Court.
+It wants to have the contract, valued at R2.2-billion, set aside.

 “The SIU has referred evidence to the Construction and Industry Development Board (CIDB), pointing toward a contravention of the CIDB Act on December 6 2017.
 The current status of the matter is that the CIDB is conducting their inquiry,” reads the SIU’s presentation.